List of county courthouses in Georgia

 The U.S. state of Georgia is divided into 159 counties, more than any other state except for Texas, which has 254 counties.
 In Georgia, county seats typically have a courthouse at a town square.
 Courthouses in Georgia have been replaced for a variety of reasons.
 Courthouses have typically been replaced over time due to natural wear on courthouses, being destroyed in the Civil War, or communities outgrowing their current courthouse.
 When county seats have been moved, a new courthouse was typically constructed.
 Courthouses in Georgia have also been destroyed by disasters including fire, tornadoes, war, and arson.
-The most recent county courthouse to suffer a disaster was the burning of Hancock County, Georgia's courthouse in August 2014.
+The most recent county courthouses to suffer disasters were Hancock County, Georgia's courthouse in August 2014, Wayne County, Georgia's courthouse in September 2025, and the historic Floyd County, Georgia courthouse in March 2026.

 History

 The architectural style of courthouses in Georgia has varied over time and from region to region.

 Antebellum

 It was common for the first courthouse of a county on the frontier to be a log cabin type structure.
 Houses being repurposed for county courthouses was not an uncommon method for a county acquiring a courthouse.
 Courthouses often doubled as churches and schools before the 1900s.
 During Georgia's colonial period the area was subdivided into parishes.
 Some parishes did have the equivalent of county courthouses.
 No county courthouses in Georgia from the 1700s currently survive.

 By the mid-1800s it became common for courthouses to still be made of wood, but out of wood that had been processed into boards instead of unhewed logs.
 The Old Marion County Courthouse in Tazewell, Georgia and the Old Chattahoochee County Courthouse are only two surviving wooden courthouses in Georgia.
 Neither are currently in use as a courthouse.
 County seats of areas with larger populations often built courthouses made out of bricks before counties from more rural areas.
 Vernacular architecture was a common style.
 Greek Revival was another common pre-Civil War architectural style for county courthouses.